Updated on: July

 Sign up for our PAID Act webinar!

 Join us on July 12th for our Get Ready for the PAID Act: CMS Updates, Claims Considerations, and Next Steps webinar where we will discuss all the latest developments, how they impact insurers, and other compliance considerations.
-Register now!

 Of course, please do not hesitate to contact the authors if you have any questions or would like to set up a PAID Act discussion call.
 Finally, please note that ISO Claims Partners will be incorporating any applicable technical reporting changes necessitated by CMS’s updates into its various reporting platforms.